Skip to Content

 This is an exciting time, but there’s also a lot to think about financially, from updating your estate plans to gifts that have a lasting impact.

 This article is part of our “What Now?” series that helps multigenerational families prepare for life changes.
-With access to all the capabilities of Bank of America, Merrill Private Wealth Management is uniquely situated to help with whole-family wealth plans so that every generation may leave their lasting legacy.
+With access to all the capabilities of Bank of America, the Private Bank is uniquely situated to help with whole-family wealth plans so that every generation may leave their lasting legacy.

 Congratulations on becoming a grandparent!
 We’re happy for you and your family.